Joel-Luo/TensorFlow-TrainigExamples/README.md

 **-- Lab 01 --**

- 1. Using Test data and Create simple model to demo tf working flow.
+ 1. Create simple model to demo tensorflow working flow.

- 2. Traing a model to preset linear formula.[y = 9.5*x + 2.7]
+ 2. Traing a model to preset linear formula. [y = 9.5*x + 2.7].

 **-- Lab 02 --**

- ..
+ 1. Create simple model to demo tensorflow working flow.

+ 2. Traing a model to preset linear formula. [y = 9.5*x + 2.7].

+ 3. Use normalize methodology to scale(transform) data into range(-1, 1).

+ 4. Use the model trained during step 2 to predict 20 pair of data.

+ 5. Use RMSE to verify the pridction result.